GoSolve-io/go-application-guide/README.md

     - [Medium abstraction level](#medium-abstraction-level)
     - [Low abstraction level](#low-abstraction-level)

+## Intro

-## What is this repository?
+### What is this repository?

-This repository contains example of fully working application.
-App exposes GRPC and REST APIs, that implements some imaginary business requirements.
+This repository is kind of guide explaining how to write most common type of backend service in go.
+The guide consists of 2 complementary parts:

+- A set of documents explaining various aspects of typical go backend service,
+- Fully working codebase, implementing these documents in practice.

-The topic of the project is a **Bike rental service backend**.
+The topic of the example project is a **Bike rental service backend**.

 The purpose of this project is to: